OphidiaBigData/ophidia-workflow-catalogue/test/README.rst

 Test workflows
 ==============

 This folder contains a number of workflows that can be used to test Ophidia service.
-Refer to [PyOphidia documentation](https://pyophidia.readthedocs.io/en/stable/) to use the validation procedure.
+Refer to PyOphidia_documentation_ for validation procedure.

 Cold Spells
 -----------